CgrantClassics/CameronGrant/WomenInProvincialInscriptions.markdown

 `/` | Break in the physical inscription
 `///` etc. | Dashes inscribed within the inscription `#, *, +` | A drawing in the inscription
+`lowercase letters` | Scholarly reconstruction
+`-, •` | Mark on the inscription signifying an abbreviation

 In a backwards fashion, I started my digitization process with CIL III.
 For the sake of consistency, I will do so again now.